Loyd Sigmon: Career

 Loyd Sigmon received recognition and honors from local and state government agencies, the National Safety Council, and broadcasting and radio organizations.
 In 1998, when the California Department of Transportation (Caltrans) and the California Highway Patrol opened their Freeway Traffic Center in Los Angeles, Sigmon attended as their special Guest of Honor.
 He was quoted in the Los Angeles Times as saying, "I ran a multimillion-dollar corporation, but it's the Sig Alert that people remember me for."

+Personal life

+Sigmon and his wife Patricia "Pat" Lee had a home in Palm Springs, California in the late 1950s.

 Sigmon kept his amateur radio license, W6LQ, current even after retiring to Oklahoma.
 Sigmon died in an assisted living facility in Bartlesville, Oklahoma after suffering from Parkinson's disease.

-Sigmon and his wife Pat (stage name: Patricia Lee) had a home in Palm Springs, California in the late 1950s.